How to Write a Business Plan for a Restaurant You Won’t Regret

 Oct 31, 2023

-Acute pandemic circumstances paired with the re-evaluation that Covid invited about what really matters (and what really doesn't) has left so many hospitality leaders like you feeling detached from a sense of purpose.
+Acute pandemic circumstances paired with the re-evaluation that Covid invited about what really matters (and what really doesn't) has left so many hospitality leaders like you feeling a lack of meaning in their work.

-If you’re an aspiring entrepreneur, you might be feeling a call to action to create a more purposeful model for restaurants by opening a new business.
+If you’re an aspiring entrepreneur, you might be feeling a call to action to create a more sustainable model for restaurants by opening a new business.

-If you already own a restaurant, you might feel like your business doesn’t really fit you anymore, or maybe that inner calling for experiencing more meaning in your day-to-day work is getting too loud to ignore.
+If you already own a restaurant, you might feel like your business doesn’t really fit you anymore, or maybe that inner calling for doing something more impactful in your day-to-day work is getting too loud to ignore.

-In either case, writing a business plan can be an incredibly powerful tool for getting clear on your vision, its viability, and exactly how you intend to bring it to life.
+In either case, writing a business plan for a food business can be an incredibly powerful tool for getting clear on your vision, its viability, and exactly how you intend to bring it to life.

 At Salt & Roe, we think returning to “business as usual” could be the most disastrous outcome of all on the other side of these incredibly challenging pandemic years because the business model and cultural norms we went into Covid with were begging to be disrupted.

-If you feel that same call to disrupt industry norms and present a new vision for what a purpose-driven hospitality business might look like, we have a business plan template to help you do exactly that.
+If you feel that same call to disrupt industry norms and present a new vision for what a restaurant can look like, we have a restaurant business plan template to help you do exactly that.

 I recently interviewed Chef Daniel Humm of Eleven Madison Park in New York City and was deeply inspired by his story of reinventing one of the most decorated fine-dining restaurants in the world.